cozy/cozy.github.io/src/tutorials/konnector.md

 We can find more information in the [libs repository](https://github.com/konnectors/libs/blob/master/packages/cozy-konnector-libs/docs/api.md).

 __Now that we pass on every steps, it is time to test the connector with `yarn standalone`.__
-We will see in the following how to connect it effectively to a Cozy Stack.
+We will see next how to connect it effectively to a Cozy Stack.

 ## Going further